stmilne/icdsHelp/docs/12_TransferringFiles.md

 # Transferring files

-Computational workflows often require files on Roar Collab, OneDrive, or your laptop or desktop machine to be transferred -- copied from one place to another.
+Computational workflows often require files on Roar Collab, Roar archival storage,
+OneDrive, or your laptop or desktop machine to be transferred -- copied from one place to another.

 Transfers to and from Roar Restricted follow a special protocol,